Frequently Asked Questions About Christianity, Answered Honestly!

 Does God Answer Prayer and Does Prayer Change Things

-First and foremost we should establish that the Holy scriptures are crystal clear that the mind of God is to do His will, not ours.
+First and foremost we should establish that the Holy scriptures are both infallible and crystal clear that the mind of God is to do His will, not ours.
 Thus, any answered prayer must be considered in the light of that first principle.
-And perfect judgments are not judgments that will be countermanded.
-Would our humanistic judgments be better for anyone than what the mind of God had ordained, that He would allow it to supersede His perfect will and divine Providence?
+Second, omniscient perfect judgments (by definition) are not decisions that will be countermanded, since they are faultless, impeccable and as flawless as the God who made them.
+Would our humanistic judgments or decisions be better than what the mind of God had ordained, that He would allow it to supersede His divine, perfect will and providence?

 Job 23:13

-Whatever is His will, He does!
-Clearly God's counsels are immutable, and there are no earthly interests or counselors by whom God may be persuaded to turn away from His ordained purposes and will.
-Thus if we pray for a blessing, and we receive it, it is not that we altered the course of things.
-It is that we prayed for what was in the purpose of God. i.e., God had always intended for us to petition Him (for our own sakes) for what was in His will to give us.
-In other words, His counsel stood sure and didn't change, it was just that we didn't know His counsel, and asked according to His foreknowledge and will.
+Clearly, whatever is His will, that He does.
+So God's counsels are immutable, and there are no earthly interests, decision makers or counselors by whom God may be persuaded to turn away from His divinely ordained purpose and will.
+If we pray for a blessing, and we receive it, it is not that we altered the course of things that God had before determined.
+It is that we were blessed of God to commune in prayer for what was always the purpose of God to do.
+In other words, God had always intended for us to petition Him (for our own sakes) for what it was always His will to give us.
+His thoughts concerning this outcome stood sure and didn't really change, it was simply that we didn't know His intention was always to give us this blessing and privilege of prayer, that we asked it according to His foreknowledge and will.

 Psalms 33:11

-God doesn't change His counsel.
-Because the foreknowledge and immutability of God that is declared in the Scriptures, and implied in His absolute perfection, means He would not make a judgment that He already knew He would change.
-Unless it was already His will to change it.
-What many Christians don't fully comprehend is that the purpose of prayer is not as a means for man to change the counsel God, but as a channel for communion with God, that we are the one being taught some lesson and being changed.
+God doesn't change His counsel, direction or position on what He intended to give us.
+His foreknowledge that is declared in the Scriptures, and implied by His absolute perfection, means He would not make a declaration that He already knew would not come to fruition.
+Unless it was His predetermined will to strengthen and edify us in answering our prayer.
+Thus this was God's decision made from before we ever knelt down to pray for it.
+What many Christians don't fully comprehend is that the purpose of prayer is not as a means for man to change the will and counsel God, but as a means of communion that God might change the will and counsel of man.
+Prayer is a channel for a personal spiritual relationship with God, so that we are the one truly being petitioned, learning and having our minds modified.
+We are not directing His Spirit by prayer, He is directing ours that we learn humility and dependence.

 Isaiah 40:13